raimohanska/ourboard/README.md

 1. Capture a backup and download it: `heroku pg:backups:capture`, then `heroku pg:backups:download`.
 2. Restore the backup to your local database: `pg_restore --verbose --clean --no-acl --no-owner -d postgres://r-board:secret@localhost:13338/r-board latest.dump`
-3. Start you local server using `yarn start:dev`
+3. Start you local server using `yarn dev`

 If you need the local state for a given board in localStorage, you can